GST & Tax — Set 1

 Correct Answer: D. Tax on Tax

-A cascading effect occurs when a tax is levied at every stage of the supply chain without credit for taxes paid earlier, leading to 'tax on tax'.
-GST was specifically designed to remove this effect by providing Input Tax Credit.
-This leads to a reduction in the final price of goods for consumers.
+• **Tax on Tax** = A cascading effect occurs when tax is levied at every stage of the supply chain without credit for taxes paid earlier, leading to 'tax on tax'. • **GST removes it via ITC** — GST was specifically designed to eliminate this effect by providing Input Tax Credit (ITC) at every stage. • 💡 Wrong-option analysis: Tax exemption: tax exemption means no tax is levied, not tax on tax; Direct tax collection: this refers to income or corporate tax collection, not cascading; Tax evasion: this is illegal non-payment of taxes, not the cascading effect.